What Is Career Readiness and How Do You Teach It?

-Career readiness is the process of preparing students of any age with the essential skills they need to find, acquire, maintain, and grow within a job.
+Career readiness is the process of preparing students with the skills they need to find, acquire, maintain, and grow within a job.

 This all adds up to make career readiness a complex educational topic to grasp.

-Aside from helpful resources like career readiness skills checklists, how can you approach such a new and challenging subject in education?
+So how can you approach such a challenging subject in your classes?

-On this page, we’ll talk extensively about what career readiness is, why it’s important, what’s going on with state standards, and how you can teach it to different ages.
+On this page, you'll learn what career readiness is, why it’s important, what’s going on with state standards, and how you can teach it.

-Let’s start by keeping it simple — how do you define career readiness?
+Let’s start with the basics — how do you define career readiness?

-Career readiness is the education subject area that preps students with the information they need to succeed when they’re entering the job market.
+Career readiness focuses on preparing students with the information they need to succeed when they’re entering the job market.

 Career readiness skills can apply to any job at any company and at any level.
 Even a student’s first job as a grocery store cashier incorporates career readiness principles, just like their career choices in adulthood.